pfmc-assessments/lingcod/README.md

 * Colors for north and south are blue and red, respectively.
 * Please have use a functional spell checker while developing within this repository.

+## Github issue guidelines

+If you think you should write something down, more than likely you should put it in an issue.
+Issues are searchable and a great way to document thoughts and voluntold people to do things.

+todo: provide information on how to use github issues for this repository

 [Google drive]: https://drive.google.com/drive/folders/1i1RF3cXyWfyQM7d2gK2nYm-BJXpDzwhr?usp=sharing
+[vertical]: crumplab.github.io/vertical/